Rotron/Godot_Chat_Client/README.md

 ## PREFACE

 If you are familler with Godot, you should be familler with the Godot Scene Tree where you add and remove all kinds of Nodes.
-Networking is no different, you create nodes that represent Users and then add them to an essentially Mega-Scene Tree containing every user shared by every user.
+Networking is no different, you create nodes that represent Users and then add them to what is essentially a Mega-Scene Tree containing every user shared by every user.
 This tutorial does not cover everything (like master, slave and rpc_id functions).
 It does cover basics, sync and remote functions.

 ## SETUP